Have you ever wondered why an inferior law firm shows up on the first page of Google while you’re buried somewhere on Page 4?

 Believe it or not, the order in which your webpages are laid out affects the way you rank.
 Arranging your content in a way that Google loves (based on testing, not theory), can make the difference between ranking on Page 6 and appearing at the top of search results.

-In Step Five of Legal Website Architecture, the pages of your website will be arranged in this proven Google-friendly layout.
+In Step Five of Legal Website Search Engine Optimization, the pages of your website will be arranged in this proven Google-friendly layout.

 Remember Mark, the owner of the successful Personal Injury Firm?
 Mark’s website went through the Legal Website Architecture transformation.